yyyaohhh/tp/docs/UserGuide.md

 This User Guide consists of various visuals to aid your reading.

 <div class="alert alert-success"><md>:information_source: **Note:**
-Provides you with information that is useful to know.
+Notes in boxes like this provide you with information that is useful to know.
 </md></div>

 <div class="alert alert-primary"><md>:bulb: **Tip:**